actions/setup-java/README.md

   - `mvn-toolchain-id`: Name of Maven Toolchain ID if the default name of `${distribution}_${java-version}` is not wanted.

   - `mvn-toolchain-vendor`: Name of Maven Toolchain Vendor if the default name of `${distribution}` is not wanted.

+  - `remote-repository-base-url`: The base url to the solution which houses and manages all the artifacts (ex: artifactory, nexus, etc.).
+If `remote-repository-base-url` is specified you also need to specify the `replace-download-link-base-url`.

+  - `replace-download-link-base-url`: The base url of the download link, extracted from the metadata file, which must be substituted with the remote-repository-base-url.

+  - `download-link-context`: Because the proxying of the artifacts it is higly dependent on the admin doing it, it might be that a context is needed to be postpended to the remote-repository-base-url.

 ### Basic Configuration